vasavi168/docs/v2/sender.md

 ### Don'ts:

-* Do not choose commonly used English words or phrases like "COFFEE" or "SMSFORU"
+* Do not choose commonly used English words or phrases like "COFFEE" or "SMSFRU"
 * Do not use other company names or brands like "AIRTEL" or "LENOVO"'
 * Do not violate someone else's trademark
-* Avoid using numbers unless it is necessary (as it looks spammy).
+* Avoid using numbers unless it is necessary and supports (as it looks spammy).
 For ex: Avoid "BUY431".'

 ### Do's: